Capital gains tax on Roth IRAs: what you need to know

 Traditional IRAs work in an opposite way to Roth IRAs; contributions are made pre-tax, and withdrawals are taxed.

-However, withdrawals are taxed as regular income, based on what tax bracket you’re in in the year you make the withdrawal.
-They are not subject to capital gains tax.
+However, withdrawals are taxed as regular income and are not subject to capital gains tax.
+Instead, the tax you pay is based on what tax bracket you’re in in the year you make the withdrawal.

 What are my Roth IRA investment options?